mosaicml/streaming/README.md

 ```

 # Tutorial
-Please check our [tutorial](https://docs.mosaicml.com/projects/streaming/) section for the end-to-end model training workflow using Streaming dataset.
+Please check our [tutorial](https://docs.mosaicml.com/projects/streaming/) section for the end-to-end model training workflow using Streaming datasets.

 # 📚 Documentation
-Getting started guides, examples, tutorials, API reference, and other useful information can be found on our [documentation page](https://docs.mosaicml.com/projects/streaming).
+Getting started guides, examples, tutorials, API reference, and other useful information can be found in our [docs](https://docs.mosaicml.com/projects/streaming).

 # 💫 Contributors
-Streaming is part of the broader Machine Learning community, and we welcome any contributions, pull requests, or issues!
+We welcome any contributions, pull requests, or issues!

 To start contributing, see our [Contributing](https://github.com/mosaicml/streaming/blob/dev/CONTRIBUTING.md) page.